nestjs/docs.nestjs.com/content/controllers.md

 #### Getting up and running

-With the above controller fully prepared, Nest still doesn't know that `CatsController` exists and as a result won't create an instance of this class.
+With the above controller fully defined, Nest still doesn't know that `CatsController` exists and as a result won't create an instance of this class.

-Controllers always belong to the module, which is why we hold the `controllers` array within the `@Module()` decorator.
-Since we don't have any other modules except the root `ApplicationModule`, we'll use that to introduce the `CatsController`:
+Controllers always belong to a module, which is why we include the `controllers` array within the `@Module()` decorator.
+Since we haven't yet defined any other modules except the root `ApplicationModule`, we'll use that to introduce the `CatsController`:

 ```typescript
 @@filename(app.module)